wavefrontHQ/docs/pages/doc/missing_data_troubleshooting.md

 ### Step 3: Untangle

-A query can return NO DATA if one of its elements returns NO DATA.
-An easy way to check which element of your query returns NO DATA is to create a set of separate queries and use variables to refer to the result of the query.
+A query can return **No Data** if one of its elements returns **No Data**.
+An easy way to check which element of your query returns **No Data** is to create a set of separate queries and use variables to refer to the result of the query.
 You can use the Show/Hide button in the query line to look at individual results.

 Here's a simple example: